BonoboPLC/lojjo_wiki/administration/games/raffle.md

 The main difference between prizes in Cash Only and Non-Cash games is that Cash Only prizes can grow with the prize pool where Non-Cash prizes are set prior to the start of the game and do not change or grow as more tickets are sold.

-> **Usage Note:**  You can also offer a cash prize in Non-Cash games!  i.e 1st Place: BMW 435,  2nd Place: $10,000 Cash, 3rd Place: iPhone
+> **Usage Note:**  You can also offer a cash prize in Non-Cash games!  i.e. 1st Place: BMW 435,  2nd Place: $10,000 Cash, 3rd Place: iPhone
 > {.is-success}